mrwoof/google-chat-takeout-reader/README.md

 ## Acknowledgements

 Shout out to the project **Hangouts Reader** at https://github.com/Jessecar96/hangouts-reader/.

-I had previously used that utility and added enhancements locally.
-I was going to contribute to that project, but when Google completely changed the JSON structure of Taketous for Google Chat, I wrote a new one from scratch and that's what is contained in this repo.
+I had previously used that utility.
+I was going to contribute enhancements to that project, but Google changed the JSON structure of Takeout files when they transitioned from **Hangouts** to **Google Chat**, I wrote a new reader from scratch which is what is contained in this repo.

 ## PRs welcome